Does Fake Tan Cause Acne and Breakouts?

 Use barrier cream

-If you have drier areas of skin, such as elbows, ankles, and knees, it is a good idea to use barrier cream over these areas to ensure they don’t turn out much darker than the rest of your body.
+If you have drier areas of skin, such as the elbows, ankles, and knees, it is a good idea to use a barrier cream over these areas to prevent them from turning out much darker than the rest of your body.

 Frequently Asked Questions